liscovich/functional-specs/popper_functional_specifications.md

 Naturally, if the user is not logged in, he or she cannot see any experiments hosted in private repositories.

-When the user first arrives at the **List of Experiments** and when the user conducts a search, his or her private repositories are listed first and sorted by the number of trials.
+A user's private repositories are listed first and sorted by the number of trials (experiments with the most trials are listed first).
 All other experiments are listed afterwards and sorted by:

 1. Growth rate in the number of commits
 2. If tied, the number of forks